NENA911/NG911GISDataModel/README.md

 NENA requires an explicit Intellectual Property Rights & Antitrust Policy to conduct its daily work.
 The objectives of this policy are to:

-1. Ensure that Members’ and participating Entities’ IPR are protected;
+1. Ensure that Members' and participating Entities’ IPR are protected;
 2. Promote awareness of IPR issues among NENA Committees so as to permit informed decision-making about the trade-offs associated with technical alternatives encountered in committee work; and